Program Coordinator: Dr. Bizunesh Wubie

 The graduate certificate program in Early Childhood Education is designed for certified/licensed elementary education teachers who intend to add a Pre-K-K endorsement to their professional licensure.
 The certificate requires 21 credit hours of course work.

 - The Certificate combines theory, research, and practical applications to child development and early childhood education.

 - Prospective certificate-only students should apply for admission to Marshall University as a Certificate/Professional Development student and select the Early Childhood Education Certificate on the application form.

 - Applicants should follow the admissions process described in the Graduate Catalog, or at the Graduate Admissions website.

-- Students can pursue the graduate certificate while enrolled in the master’s program in Elementary or Secondary Education by submitting a Secondary Program Request form:
+- Students can pursue the graduate certificate while enrolled in the master’s program in Education by submitting a Secondary Program Request form:

 - Applicants must hold a valid K-6 or K-8 professional license.

 Deadline for Application: December 1 (Spring semester); August 1 (Fall Semester); May 1 (Summer)